Jeswin-8801/TensorFlow-MNIST-Realtime/README.md

 > Access the site at [http://localhost:5173](http://localhost:5173/)

 > [!NOTE]
-> For more information on model architecture and training refer [model/notebook.ipynb](model/notebook.ipynb)
+> For more information on model architecture and training refer [model/notebook.ipynb](model/notebook.ipynb) <br/>
+> Instructions to run training scripts and save the model can be found over at [model/README.md](model/README.md)

 ---